-Third Schedule
+Third Schedule — Bill of sale over crops

-[Section 39]
+[s.
+39]

+[Heading amended by No. 19 of 2010 s.
+4.]

 The following form of bill of sale under section 39 may be used: —

 In consideration of (here set forth the consideration), the receipt whereof is hereby acknowledged, I (set forth full name, address, and occupation) do hereby sell and assign to (set forth full name, address, and occupation of grantee) all that and those the crops now actually sown in or growing upon or about to be sown in or grown upon the following lands (describe lands specifically), to hold the same crops as security for the repayment of the moneys aforesaid.
 The said crops shall be gathered and stacked at my expense and delivered to the said (grantee) on demand.